hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 - Spread operator

 Modules
-- All Abount the Switch Statement
+- All About the Switch Statement
     - Simplify multiple if else statements
     - Block level scope issue/resolution
 - The Difference Between for/in and for/of
     - Using the appropriate for loop
     - Break, continue and labels
-- Using MAth and Comprasion Operators
+- Using Math and Comparison Operators
-    - Demos od operators
+    - Demos of operators
     - 'use strict'
 - Working with Logical Operators and Short-circuit Evaluation
     - Truthy and falsy